Tohidhanfi/Terraform2_task5/task13/README.md

 4. **Best practices** ensure reliability, security, and maintainability
 5. **Proper monitoring and logging** are essential for both systems

-### Next Steps

-- Set up a Docker Swarm cluster for your applications
-- Implement cronjobs for regular maintenance tasks
-- Monitor and log all activities
-- Document your procedures and recovery plans
-- Regular testing of backup and recovery procedures

----

 **Note**: This guide provides a foundation for working with Docker Swarm and Cronjobs.
 For production environments, consider additional security measures, monitoring solutions, and backup strategies.